Graduate students are admitted to the Faculty in one of the categories outlined below.

 Students receive one parchment from their home institution.
 Where the home institution is the University of Calgary, the parchment will indicate “Joint Degree offered in collaboration with (Collaborating Institution Name).”
 Where the home institution is not the University of Calgary, the Joint PhD degree is similarly recognized and recorded.
 Each joint doctoral degree is administered according to an agreement between the University of Calgary and the partnering institution.

-A qualifying student in a thesis-based degree program will be assessed program fees during their qualifying term or year.
-Upon transfer to regular student status, program fees are assessed again.
 Note that time spent as a qualifying student does not count as time in the degree program.
 A qualifying student in a course-based program will pay tuition fees for the extra required courses on a per-course basis.

 Conditional Admission for Language Upgrading